goatns90/yeawan2.github.io/content/authors/admin/_index.md

 ---
 I am currently a researcher in Department of urban environment research at the Korea Institute of Machinery and Materials (KIMM), a journey I embarked on in 2019.12.
 Before I join KRICT, I received a M.S. degree in Mechanical Engineering from Korea Institute of Machinery and Materials [(advisor: Prof. Hyoungsoo Kim)](https://hyoungsookimm.wixsite.com/filkaist).

 My primary interest lies in developing practical solutions for sampling, removing, and sensing airborne pollutants.
 I develop air pollution control devices including **electrostatic precipitators** and **Scrubbers** for semiconductor industries, power plants, and buildings.
 During COVID-19 pandemic, I developed antimicrobial electrostatic precipitator for airborne pathogen disinfection.
-Currently, I am developing **real-time aerosol mass balance**, and ionic wind assisted **particle removing fan**.
+Currently, I am developing **real-time aerosol mass balance**, and air purifying **ionic fan**.